Xunnamius/black-flag/README.md

   file(s), must start with `"$0"` or an error will be thrown.
 This is also enforced by intellisense.

-- `yargs::check` and `yargs::global`, while they work as expected on commands and their direct sub-commands, do not necessarily apply "globally" across your entire command hierarchy since [there are several _distinct_ yargs instances in play when Black Flag executes][43].
-This will not be a problem for most projects as vanilla yargs already has a similar limitation with `yargs::check`.
+- Methods like `yargs::check` and `yargs::global`, while they may work as expected on commands and their direct sub-commands, will not function "globally" across your entire command hierarchy since [there are several _distinct_ yargs instances in play when Black Flag executes][43].

-  However, if you want a uniform check or so-called "global" argument to apply to every command across your entire hierarchy, and using each command's [`builder`][7] property doesn't sound appealing, you can leverage the [`configureArguments`][31] and/or [`configureExecutionPrologue`][44] configuration hooks.
+  If you want a uniform check or so-called "global" argument to apply to every command across your entire hierarchy, the "Black Flag way" would be to just use normal JavaScript: export a shared [`builder`][7] function from a utility file and call it in each of your command files.
+If you want something fancier than that, you can leverage [`configureExecutionPrologue`][44] to call `yargs::global` or `yargs::check` by hand.

 - Due to the way Black Flag stacks yargs instances, arbitrary parameters cannot appear in the arguments list until after the final command name.